Use Renogy/Third Party Solar Panels With Goal Zero Yeti

 Anderson Adapter

-RANDPOW 10AWG Solar Panel Cable Connector to Anderson Power Pole Adapter, Solar Connectors Extension Cable Compatible with Anderson Power Pole Solar Panel for Solar Generator Power Station
+Randpow 10AWG Solar Panel Cable Connector to Anderson Power Pole Adapter, Solar Connectors Extension Cable Compatible with Anderson Power Pole Solar Panel for Solar Generator Power Station

 Check Price at Amazon